 All entries are acknowledged.
 Whether you win an award or not, you will receive the judges' evaluations of your entry.
 Note: While we strive to provide three judge's evaluations to all entrants, we cannot guarantee that each entry will receive three evaluations.

 Winners in the local competition will be notified by email 28 April 2021.
-Award certificates will be presented at the chapter's Competition Awards Celebration or mailed to those who cannot attend the celebration (to be scheduled between June and September 2021).
+Award certificates will be presented at the chapter's Competition Awards Celebration or mailed to those who cannot attend the celebration (Thursday, 30 September 2021).
 Winners who cannot attend the Awards Celebration will receive their certificates by mail.